COMJackson/TGSI-Example-Projects/API Requests - Stock Tracker/README.md

 # Stock Tracker
 ### Purpose:
-The purpose of this script is to track a stock and send out an alert if the stock has increased or decreased by 5% with newsapi that is relevent to the stocks company.
+The purpose of this script is to track a stock and send out an alert if the stock has increased or decreased by 5% with news that is relevent to the stocks company.

 ### API Keys and Telegram Chat ID